|

 cities would drive all men into crime or drugs or psychoanalysis " (Desert Solitaire 129).

-imagery, but the exercise alone has limited meaning unless it is shared with others.
+create unique imagery, but the exercise alone has limited meaning unless it is shared with others.
 Thus sharing with a broader audience completes

 "the circle" for me, and I hope my audience finds solace and gains an appreciation and reverence for natural landscapes.